MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 # Multi-tenant company deployments

 A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
-In most cases, technician and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.
+In most cases, technicians and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.

 However, there are certain scenarios where this may not be the case: